pianomanx/pigallery2/MANPAGE.md

   Indexing-excludeFolderList                                            Folders to exclude from indexing.
 If an entry starts with '/' it is treated as an absolute path.
 If it doesn't start with '/' but contains a '/', the path is relative to the image directory.
 If it doesn't contain a '/', any folder with this name will be excluded. (default: [".Trash-1000",".dtrash","$RECYCLE.BIN"])
   Indexing-excludeFileList                                              Files that mark a folder to be excluded from indexing.
 Any folder that contains a file with this name will be excluded from indexing. (default: [])
   AlbumCover-SearchQuery                                                Filters the sub-folders with this search query.
 If filter results no photo, the app will search again without the filter. (default: {"type":100,"text":""})
-  AlbumCover-Sorting                                                    If multiple cover is available sorts them by these methods and selects the first one. (default: [{"method":30,"ascending":false},{"method":20,"ascending":false},{"method":40,"ascending":false}])
+  AlbumCover-Sorting                                                    If multiple cover is available sorts them by these methods and selects the first one.
+Using random sorting does not allow to use any other sorting method. (default: [{"method":30,"ascending":false},{"method":20,"ascending":false},{"method":40,"ascending":false}])
   Duplicates-listingLimit                                               Maximum number of duplicates to list. (default: 1000) Messaging-Email-emailFrom                                             Some services do not allow sending from random e-mail addresses.
 Set this accordingly. (default: 'noreply@pigallery2.com')
   Messaging-Email-smtp-host                                             SMTP host server (default: '')